Kattis/problemtools/README.md

 kept up to date).

-### Method 3: Install into a venv using pip
+### Method 3: Run directly from the repository

-If you intend to help develop problemtools, if you intend to use problemtools as a python library, or if you just want a bare-bones way of running them, this is your option.
+If you intend to help develop problemtools, or if you just want a bare-bones way of running them, this is your option.

 For this method, you need to clone the repository (just downloading a zip archive of it does not work because the project has submodules that are not included in that zip archive).

-Start by setting up and activating your venv, e.g.,
+Start by setting up your venv, e.g.,

     python3 -m venv venv
-    source venv/bin/activate

-For development use, then run:

-    pip install -e .

-The commands are now available as

-    venv/bin/verifyproblem
-    venv/bin/problem2pdf
-    venv/bin/problem2html
+    venv/bin/pip install -r requirements.txt

+In order for the tools to work, you first have to compile the various support programs, which can be done by running `make` in the root directory of problemtools.

+When this is done, you can run the three programs `bin/verifyproblem.sh`, `bin/problem2pdf.sh`, and `bin/problem2html.sh` directly from the repository.

 See [Requirements and compatibility](#requirements-and-compatibility) below for what other software needs to be installed on your machine in